nikolawannabe/NorthOlympicStringsChat/README.md

 # Proposal: North Olympic Strings Chat

 # What
-I imagine Olympic Strings Chat to be a group chat with multiple channels for people who are involved in string music on the North Olympic Peninsula.
+I imagine North Olympic Strings Chat to be a group chat with multiple channels for people who are involved in string music on the North Olympic Peninsula.

 # Rules
 1. Time is a gift.
 Every message and every reply should be treated with kindness and respect for those who gift their time.